Wednesday, June 4, 2025

 Private collection

-Estimate for $6,175-$7,410 in October 2022
+Estimate for 15,000 - 20,000 EUR in November 2022

-Please visit my other blogs: Art CollectorMythologyMarine ArtPortrait of a Lady, The OrientalistArt of the Nude and The Canals of VeniceMiddle East Artists365 Saints365 Days, and Biblical Icons, also visit my Boards on Pinterest
+Please visit my other blogs: Art CollectorMythologyMarine ArtPortrait of a Lady, The OrientalistArt of the Nude and The Canals of VeniceMiddle East Artists365 Saints365 Days, and Biblical Icons, also visit my Boards on Pinterest and my art stores at deviantart and Aaroko

 Images are copyright of their respective owners, assignees or others.
 Some Images may be subject to copyright